fsr5-fhaachen/portals/docs/100-development/110-general/111-general.md

 # General

+## Programming Language and Framework

 The application is written in [PHP](https://www.php.net/) and uses the [Laravel](https://laravel.com) framework.
 The framework makes common problems such as routing, security, authentication easy to handle.
 After you learn how Laravel works, it becomes very pleasant to work with.
 For a detailed documentation, view the [Laravel documentation](https://laravel.com/docs/11.x).
 The frontend is written in [Vue.js](https://vuejs.org/) using [TypeScript](https://www.typescriptlang.org/) and uses [Inertia.js](https://inertiajs.com/) as api-layer to connect the frontend and backend.
 The application is styled with [Tailwind CSS](https://tailwindcss.com/) and uses [Vite](https://vitejs.dev/) as build tool.
 We use [FormKit](https://formkit.com/) to create forms.

+## Language

+The code and documentation **should be written in English**.
+This ensures that all developers and external contributors can understand the code and documentation.

 ## MVC-Pattern